daffainfo/ctf-writeup/ICSJWG CTF 2023/The Historian Channel - 1/README.md

 > Flag format: timestamp of the successful login from the suspicious user, without the timezone.
 Example: if the timestamp was [04/May/2023:09:24:56 -0500], the flag would be 04/May/2023:09:24:56

 ## About the Challenge
-We have been given a log file to analyze (You can download the file [here](access.log)).
+We were given a log file to analyze (You can download the file [here](access.log)).
 And we need to find the timestamp of the succesful login from the suspicious user

 ## How to Solve?
 If we check content of the log file, you will see some suspicious requests from `192.168.4.146`